Creating greater gender diversity in tech

 We address all these specifics aspects and systemic barriers within our accreditation process and work with you to get rid of them, one step at a time.

-Clients who are embarking on the Project F Program .
+Look for organisations that are existing clients of Project F and/or are participating in the T-EDI Standards (www.tedistandards.com) from 2024.
 Other than that, most will still be plagued by the systemic detailers that cause 56% of women to quit technology mid-career, despite attractive window-dressing techniques and slick employer branding that can make them look wonderful.
+Look at their data on the WGEA website too where you can see their gender pay gap and other useful data points.

 Talk to us and see how we can help